jclark/lang-ietf-opentype/README.md

 * sometimes the associated ISO 639 tags are inconsistent with the name of the OpenType language system.

 There are extensive [notes](doc/notes.md) describing the issues for each OpenType language system tag.
+The [gen](gen/) directory contains code based on these notes to generate the JSON data file.

 ## Data